krojasdev11/krojasdev11/README.md

 👋 About Me

 Hi there!
-I'm a backend developer focused on Ruby, with experience building web applications and APIs using FastAPI and Django.
-I'm passionate about writing clean, maintainable code and building efficient, scalable solutions.
+I'm a backend developer specialized in Ruby on Rails, passionate about building clean, maintainable, and scalable web applications.

-I also have knowledge of JavaScript, including Node.js and Express, which allows me to contribute to fullstack projects and better understand the full web development lifecycle.
+I have experience developing APIs and web systems using FastAPI and Django, and I also enjoy applying my knowledge of JavaScript (Node.js, Express) to collaborate on fullstack projects and understand the complete web development lifecycle.

-- 🛠️ Tech I'm working with:
+🛠️ Tech I'm working with:

-- 🐍 Python – FastAPI, Django
+💎 Ruby on Rails (primary stack)

-- ⚙️ JavaScript – Node.js, Express
+⚙️ JavaScript – Node.js, Express

+🐍 Python

-- 🌐 Web fundamentals (HTML, CSS, JS)
+🌐 Web fundamentals – HTML, CSS, JS

-- 🧪 Manual testing and clean code practices
+🧪 Manual testing & clean code practices

-- 🗃️ Relational databases (currently learning SQLite)
+🗃️ Relational databases (currently learning SQLite)

 <!-- LANGUAGES AND TOOLS -->